-16. Support for pupils, families and staff involved in a child protection issue
+14. Support for pupils, families and staff involved in a child protection issue

-Child abuse is devastating for the child and can also result in distress and anxiety for staff who become involved.
+Child abuse, exploitation and neglect are devastating for the child and can also result in distress and anxiety for staff who become involved.

 We will support pupils, their families, and staff by: